DataExpert-io/data-engineer-handbook/README.md

 # The Data Engineering Handbook

-This repo has all the resources you need to become an amazing data engineer!
+This repo has all the resources you need to become an AMAZING DATA ENGINEER!

 ## Getting started